 To report a consent violation:

-1) Fill out our online Consent Incident Report Form here, or using the buttons below.
+Fill out our online Consent Incident Report Form using the buttons below.
 Only report what happened to you personally, please.
 If something happened to a friend, have them fill out the form.

-How we respond to a consent violation report is at the discretion of TRC leadership.
+How we respond to a consent violation report is at the discretion of the consent team.
 It will depend on what happened, and the wishes of the people involved.
 No one is exempt from this policy - not even our officers or directors.
 We all need to respect consent, and we hold our leaders accountable for that.

 Stay safe, have fun, and if you have questions, just ask!